espressif/esp-idf/docs/en/api-guides/build-system.rst

   Building is incremental so if no source files or configuration has changed since the last build, nothing will be done.
 - ``idf.py clean`` will "clean" the project by deleting build output files from the build directory, forcing a "full rebuild" the next time the project is built.
 Cleaning doesn't delete CMake configuration output and some other files.
 - ``idf.py fullclean`` will delete the entire "build" directory contents.
 This includes all CMake configuration output.
 The next time the project is built, CMake will configure it from scratch.
 Note that this option recursively deletes *all* files in the build directory, so use with care.
 Project configuration is not deleted.
-- ``idf.py flash`` will automatically build the project if necessary, and then flash it to an ESP32.
+- ``idf.py flash`` will automatically build the project if necessary, and then flash it to the target.
 The ``-p`` and ``-b`` options can be used to set serial port name and flasher baud rate, respectively.
-- ``idf.py monitor`` will display serial output from the ESP32.
+- ``idf.py monitor`` will display serial output from the target.
 The ``-p`` option can be used to set the serial port name.
 Type ``Ctrl-]`` to exit the monitor.
 See :doc:`tools/idf-monitor` for more details about using the monitor.

 Multiple ``idf.py`` commands can be combined into one.
-For example, ``idf.py -p COM4 clean flash monitor`` will clean the source tree, then build the project and flash it to the ESP32 before running the serial monitor.
+For example, ``idf.py -p COM4 clean flash monitor`` will clean the source tree, then build the project and flash it to the target before running the serial monitor.

 For commands that are not known to ``idf.py`` an attempt to execute them as a build system target will be made.